-14.3 The span of hours during which ordinary hours may be worked shall be 7:00 a.m. to 7:00 p.m.
-Monday to Friday inclusive [Skills Institute] and 7.45 a.m. to 5.00 p.m.
-Monday to Friday inclusive [Tasmanian Polytechnic].
+13.3 The span of hours during which ordinary hours may be worked shall be 7:00 a.m. to 7:00 p.m.
+Monday to Friday inclusive.

-PROVIDED that where the 35 hour week includes time-tabled evening classes the first 2 hours worked after 7:00 p.m.
-[Skills Institute] and 5.00 p.m.
-[Tasmanian Polytechnic] in any week Monday to Friday shall be deemed to be ordinary hours.
+PROVIDED that where the 35 hour week includes time-tabled evening classes the first 2 hours worked after 7:00 p.m. in any week Monday to Friday shall be deemed to be ordinary hours.

-14.4 An employee shall not be required to work for more than five hours without a break for a meal which shall be unpaid and extend for a period of not less than 30 minutes and not more than 60 minutes.
+13.4 An employee shall not be required to work for more than five hours without a break for a meal which shall be unpaid and extend for a period of not less than 30 minutes and not more than 60 minutes.

-15. OVERTIME AND PENALTY PAYMENTS (EXCLUDING CASUAL, RELIEF AND SESSIONAL EMPLOYEES)
+14. OVERTIME AND PENALTY PAYMENTS (EXCLUDING CASUAL, RELIEF AND SESSIONAL EMPLOYEES)

-15.1 Overtime consists of additional hours that have been worked at the direction of the employer and no overtime shall be undertaken unless express prior approval has been obtained.
+14.1 Overtime consists of additional hours that have been worked at the direction of the employer and no overtime shall be undertaken unless express prior approval has been obtained.

-15.2 Subject to Clause 14, overtime shall apply to work undertaken in the relevant delivery mode as follows.
+14.2 Subject to Clause 13, overtime shall apply to work undertaken in the relevant delivery mode as follows.

-15.2.1 Direct learning
+14.2.1 Direct learning

-For employees working exclusively in this mode on a campus Tasmania work site:
+For employees working exclusively in this mode on a campus:

-- (a) before 7:00 a.m.
-[7.45 a.m.
-Tasmanian Polytechnic] or after 7:00 p.m.
-[5.00 p.m.
-Tasmanian Polytechnic] Monday to Friday inclusive; or - (b) on a Saturday, Sunday or public holiday.
+- (a) before 7:00 a.m. or after 7:00 p.m.
+Monday to Friday inclusive; or - (b) on a Saturday, Sunday or public holiday.